-Sustainability – both in the sense of materials and in maintaining an art practice – is a central topic when Justin Rabideau joins Joe and Matthew for Brain Fuzz episode 13.
+Sustainability – both in the sense of materials and in maintaining an art practice – was a central topic when Justin Rabideau joined Joe and Matthew for Brain Fuzz episode 13.

-Joe spots the connection with Gordon Matta-Clark’s work.
-Matthew recalls a studio visit and the challenges of scale.
+Joe spotted the connection with Gordon Matta-Clark’s work.
+Matthew recalled a studio visit and the challenges of scale.

 Justin Rabideau attended The State University of New York at Plattsburgh, where he received a BFA in Sculpture and Printmaking in 2002.
 While in Plattsburgh, Justin participated as an Artist Intern at Franconia Sculpture Park in Shafer, Minnesota, as well as an Artist in Residence at Sea Side Sculpture Park in Bridgeport, Connecticut in 2002.